HypixelDev/PublicAPI/README.md

 ### Dependencies

-The Hypixel Public API Java implementation has the following dependencies:
+The Hypixel API Core implementation has the following dependencies:

 * Google Gson library

+Transports will also have dependencies where required.

 ### Query Limitations